4D-Editor: Interactive Object-level Editing in Dynamic Neural Radiance Fields via Semantic Distillation: Method

-Thus, the key objective is to identify which holes are visible and which are not.
+Therefore, the key objective is to determine the visible and occluded regions within the holes.
 To accomplish this, we calculate time-variant motion masks for each individual image in the original dataset.
 These masks are generated by performing volume rendering on the blending weight $b$ across the entire time series on corresponding camera poses.
 The overlapping area of these masks represents $\mathcal{J}_{inv}$, while the remaining regions constitute $\mathcal{J}_{vis}$.
 This process is applied to all original images in the dataset.
 For inpainting $\mathcal{J}_{vis}$, we eschew the traditional pixel reprojection method due to its drawbacks such as potential loss of fine details and sensitivity to geometric inconsistencies or occlusions between views.
 Instead, we leverage NeRF's inherent multi-view information to accomplish the inpainting of $\mathcal{J}_{vis}$ in all training images.
-In this way, these holes are filled with 3D consistency.
+In this way, these holes are filled with rendering results from $F^s$ (Fig.~\ref{fig:reprojection_inpainting}).
 Subsequently, lama model~\cite{suvorov2022resolution} is utilized for inpainting on the remaining invisible parts, $\mathcal{J}_{inv}$.
 By pre-filling the background, we narrow down areas that need to be generated, which strengthens the reliability of inpainting results.
-Static field $F^s$ is then retrained based on these inpainted images.
-As Fig.~\ref{fig:inpainting_comparison} shows, our proposed inpainting method demonstrates better inpainting results in comparison with only use lama model to fill holes.
+Static field $F^s$ is then retrained based on these inpainted images, after which the hybrid semantic radiance field are also retrained.
+As Fig.~\ref{fig:inpainting_comparison} shows, our proposed inpainting method demonstrates enhanced inpainting results in comparison with only using lama model to fill holes.